yairgil/Docker-Provider/README.md

 ## For adding new tests

-1. Add the test python file with your test code under `core` directory
+1. Add the test python file with your test code under `tests` directory
-2. Build the docker image, prefer to use ACR & MCR
+2. Build the docker image, recommended to use ACR & MCR
   ```
    cd ~/Docker-Provider/test/e2e/src # based on your repo path
    docker login <acr> -u <user> -p <pwd> # login to acr
    docker build -f ./core/Dockerfile -t <repo>/<imagename>:<imagetag> .
    docker push <repo>/<imagename>:<imagetag>
   ```
-3. update existing agentest image tag in e2e-tests.yaml with newly built image tag
+3. update existing agentest image tag in e2e-tests.yaml with newly built image tag with MCR repo

 # Scenario Tests
 Clusters are used in release pipeline already has the yamls under test\scenario deployed.
 Make sure to validate these scenarios.